-This Keto Chocolate Chip Cookie Recipe with Candied Pecans will become the star of your baking adventures!
+This Keto Chocolate Chip Cookies Recipe with Candied Pecans will become the star of your baking adventures!
 These rich and decadent cookies are packed full of sugar free keto chocolate chips and homemade keto candied pecans.
 Enjoy subtle notes of cinnamon, vanilla, chocolate & of course buttery pecans.
-This keto chocolate chip cookie recipe will satisfy your sweet tooth, and convince even the most sugar obsessed friends and family that keto sweet treats can be fantastic.
+This low carb chocolate chip cookies recipe will satisfy your sweet tooth, and convince even the most sugar obsessed friends and family that keto sweet treats can be fantastic.
 Indulge a little, since these are only 1.5 net carbs per cookie!

 - Unsalted butter, melted and cooled

 - Granular sugar replacement of choice (Swerve granular)